torbalansky/cf-python/README.md

 ### Build Queries:
   - Construct a query in the form of a string to update an entry in the table, considering the provided ID, column, and the updated value.
-  - Note that if the user updates either cooking_time or ingredients, the script will also recalculate the recipe's difficulty and update that column accordingly (create a separate query for this).
   - Execute the constructed query and commit the changes to the database table.

 ```python